-Prerequisite: ARM 153 and ARM 158 (both C or better) or department consent AND MTH 117 (C or better) or appropriate score on the math placement test or Math ACT of 28 or higher or Math SAT of 640 or higher.
+Prerequisite: ARM 153 and ARM 158 (both C or better) or department consent AND MTH 117 (C or better) or math placement score of 55 or higher or Math ACT of 28 or higher or Math SAT of 640 or higher.

 View online, blended, late start, weekend, Lakeshore, Southlake and extension site schedules in PDF format: